 Elements of a belay device

 There exists some debate over which style of belay device is the best first purchase.
-While assisted breaking belay devices such as the GRIGRI 2 have a built-in mechanism to help catch in the event of a fall, many feel that ATC devices (which stands for Air Traffic Controller) are a better starting spot to to ensure appropriate belay technique.
+While assisted braking belay devices such as the GRIGRI 2 have a built-in mechanism to help catch in the event of a fall, many feel that ATC devices (which stands for Air Traffic Controller) are a better starting spot to ensure appropriate belay technique.
 This is because with an ATC you have no assistance to catch a fall, so the belayer has no room for error and must practice perfect belay technique.
 GRIGRIs—while offering an assisted-braking security—can, at times, lead to less attentive belaying.